-The intent of this site is in the short term to discourage people from using shock devices and in the longer term to promote a ban on the sale and use of shock collars as other enlightened countries such as Wales have done.
-Assembled are policies, advisements, news stories and editorials that expose shock collars as weapons of mass suffering by using pain to train.
+The intent of this site in the short term is to discourage people from using shock devices and in the long term to promote a ban on the sale and use of shock collars as other enlightened countries such as Wales have done.
+Assembled are policies, studies, advisements and news stories that expose shock collars as weapons because they use pain to train.
 Our aim is to motivate people to seek out humane non-violent alternatives of interacting with animals.
 We believe people who have been misled will see from the evidence we present here that there are healthier ways to interact with their pets, will rise to the occasion, and throw away their shock collars.
 As pet owners most of our comments are directed at the ’Dog Trainer’ who operates a business promoting and shocking other people’s dogs under the guise of training.
 We feel this is where much of the abuse takes place.
 These people give pet owners the false impression that shocking their pets is safe & humane.
 Their tactics and practices, often unethical, lack transparency and shamelessly include shocking puppies, frightened and aggressive dogs.
 The damage and suffering incompetent trainers cause is overwhelming, in particular when they insert themselves into the world of Shelters & Rescues.
 The legal status of these collars and the fact that any person can call themselves a trainer, buy a shock collar, and start electrically shocking dogs for money is a travesty.

 HOW SHOCK COLLARS ARE USED.